HACC2020/Trigeeks/README.md

 However, partial functionalities is not supported on XCode simulator(Scan QR Code and Sending Email).

 ### Note
 After install the APP, you can either log in with exist account or register a new one.
+After sign up, you will become a sponsor.

-* If you want to try the full functionality, you can log in using account below and select your workplace building at Me Tab to start.
+* If you want to try the RECEPTION role functionality, you can log in using accounts below and select your workplace building at Me Tab to start.

-  #### Account 0

-  ** username: reception@test.com

-  ** password: 123456

-  ** role: reception

   #### Account 1